-Status ~ SRP purchased a third-party environmental management information system (EMIS) supplied by Enviance, which is designed to assure compliance with applicable laws and regulations.
-The Santan Generating Station is integrated in the EMIS.
+Status - SRP purchased a third-party environmental management information system (EMIS) supplied by Enviance, which is designed to assure compliance with applicable laws and regulations.
+The Santan Generating is integrated into the EMIS.
 Plant personnel responsible for meeting environmental compliance have received training on the requirements.
-SRP continues to implement its EMIS to ensure continued compliance with all applicable environmental regulations and requirements.
+SRP continues to implement its EMIS to ensure continued compliance with all applicable regulations and requirements.